Last Updated: January 6, 2025

 Click the Download icon above to download the Boulder to Tampa.mpp file.

-In addition to the graphic above on the different types of links, we are going to review nine addition graphics (#2-10) untill you have good sense of Crtical Path Method.
+In addition to the graphic above on the different types of links, we will review nine additional graphics (#2-10) until you have a good sense of the Critical Path Method.

 How is the Foward and Backward Pass Calculated in Microsoft Project for Critical Path Method.
 Microsoft Project training